microsoft/PowerApps-TestEngine/docs/Extensions/modules.md

 ### Deny Module Load

 Extensions have a number of test settings that can be provided to control which extensions can be executed.
-The [testPlan-denyModule.fx.yaml](..\..\samples\extensions\testPlan-denyModule.fx.yaml) example demonstrates not to deny loading the sample module.
+The [testPlan-denyModule.fx.yaml](..\..\samples\extensions\testPlan-denyModule.fx.yaml) example demonstrates how to deny loading the sample module.
 When this sample is run it will fail as the Sample() Power Fx function will not be loaded.

 ### Deny .Net Namespace